 Carrots contain beta-carotene, a compound that turns into vitamin A in your body.
 It is an essential nutrient for building a strong immune system.
 Additionally, the high amount of vitamin A is very supportive to the mucous membranes of the lung.
 This vegetable is also known for its anti-inflammatory properties, making it a perfect food to reduce your phlegm.

 Chronic inflammation is a factor in catching the flu as the inflammation may prevent your immune system from functioning properly.
 Omega-3 fatty acids can aid in reducing inflammation, and fish are rich in this compound.
 A study in 2011 had shown that participants who took fish oil supplements have lower levels of inflammation.
+Furthermore, it can also help to keep your cholesterol at healthy levels.

 Salmon one of the perfect foods to fight flu.
 It not only has high levels of omega-3 fatty acids but also vitamin D. A nutrient vital for helping you fend off the flu.
 In a research it shows those suffering from fewer respiratory tract infections, are people with healthier levels of vitamin D. In addition, they also recovered faster after getting ill.